-Join us this Wednesday from 7:30 -8:00 pm for a bilingual Eucharistic Adoration service in English and Spanish.
-Use this time to wind down from your day, praise our Lord for your blessings, and pray for your intentions.
-Every Wednesday in May from 7:30 -8:00 pm.
-Includes beautiful music by our Hispanic Music Ministry and our Life Teen Band.
-Watch online here.
+Join us on Wednesday, August 26 from 7:30 -8:30 pm for a Eucharistic Adoration service.
+Special readings and music accompany the service, Use this time to wind down from your day, praise our Lord for your blessings, and pray for your intentions.
+If you cant watch it live, you can watch on-demand after the service is over.
+Access the service here.

 Special Blessing – Pope Francis announced Sunday that he will give a special blessing called an Urbi et Orbi this week with the opportunity for Catholics to receive a plenary indulgence by tuning in via media on Friday, March 27, 6:00 p.m.
 Rome time (1:00 p.m.
 Eastern Time).

 From the GA Bulletin:

 With the public joining him only by television, internet or radio, “we will listen to the word of God, raise our prayer (and) adore the Blessed Sacrament,” he said.
 “At the end, I will give the benediction ‘urbi et orbi,’ to which will be connected the possibility of receiving a plenary indulgence.”

 An indulgence is an ancient practice of prayer and penance for the remission of the temporal punishment a person is due for sins that have been forgiven.
 In Catholic teaching, a person can draw on the merits of Jesus and the saints to claim the indulgence for themselves or offer it on behalf of someone who has died.

 (CNS) — Pope Francis has invited Christians around the world to respond to the coronavirus pandemic by joining him at the same time in praying the Lord’s Prayer at 7 a.m.
 Eastern time (noon in Rome) on Wednesday, March 25, the solemnity of the Annunciation of the Lord.